 Additionally, Johnston, Slater, and Cazier (2022) examined interdisciplinary approaches in bioinformatics education, demonstrating that students utilizing bioinformatics tools for species classification were more likely to pursue research careers, emphasizing the importance of computational methods in zoology education.

-These findings confirm that integrating real-world applications into zoology courses fosters deeper engagement, encouraging students to explore research and conservation efforts (Table 3).
+These findings confirm that integrating real-world applications into zoology courses fosters deeper engagement and encourages students to explore their research and conservation efforts (Table 3).

 Table 3: Interdisciplinary Applications in Zoology